Common Tree Care, Planting mistakes

 of extra weight on the tree and it bent to the area where it was held by the

-stakes, causing it to snap off above the stake where the pressure was the
+stakes, causing it to snap off above the strap where the pressure was the

 greatest. .
 It is better for the tree to just bend with the ice and wind.